Archetypes

 - Pyramidimon (K)

-Place additional evolution sources under your tower as you climb, and attempt to OTK (in practice perform midrange control) by trashing them.
+Place additional evolution sources under your tower as you climb, and OTK (and/or perform midrange control) by trashing them.
 When cards are trashed, gain ridiculous amounts of memory and load the cards back in, and exploit an incredibly cheap warper 5 to get extremely fast rebuild stonks.
 This deck's stance-change Tamer (a Liberator staple, which can replace itself with a card of the same name at Start of Main) is the strongest one in the game, as it gains memory whenever your sources are trashed for any reason, including defensively using the <Fragment> keyword that protects it from deletion by trashing sources, making it really easy to steal turn.

 - Medusamon (R)